Welcome to the

 The Sandy River is a glacier-fed system that typically runs very muddy when warm winter rains melt the glaciers on Mt.
 Hood.
 The river will clear up within 3-4 days after high water if the snow level drops below 4,000 feet and the rain stops or slows to showers.
 The Sandy fishes best at gage readings of 8-11 feet (measured below the Bull Run).

 - Oregon Fish and Wildlife-

 Of special note is the recent removal of Marmot Dam at RM 30.
 The river became free-flowing again in mid-October 2007, providing fish unimpeded passage to the upper basin.
 With removal of the dam, river flows and patterns will likely continue to change.
 It may take several years for the sediment to leave the system, possibly altering your favorite fishing hole in the meantime.
 In addition, the angling deadline, which was located at Marmot Dam, was relocated to the mouth of the Salmon River beginning Jan.
 1, 2008.
-The former dam site is now managed by BLM and is open for foot traffic only.
+The former dam site is now managed by BLM and is open for foot or bicycle traffic only.

 Anglers can access the Sandy River from many parks including Lewis and Clark, Dabney, Oxbow and Dodge.
 Access is also available at the mouth of Cedar Creek near the Sandy Fish Hatchery.

 Boat anglers access the river at Dodge Park (recommended only for expert boat operators due to hazardous rapids), Oxbow Park, Dabney Park and Lewis and Clark Park near Troutdale.
 Jet boats are allowed downstream from Dabney Park.
 Also, fishing from a floating device is only allowed starting from a point that is 200 feet downstream of the Oxbow Park boat ramp.